DaraOladapo/c-sharp-with-dotnet-core/README.md

 ### Starting with Console

+This will be the first part of this series.

 - Lesson 1: Most developers started writing thier coding career with a `Hello World`.

     Lesson 1 get us started with a Console App displaying Hello World.